les oiseaux

 Habitat

-Black-headed gulls live mainly by the sea, this species is found on almost the entire European continent.
+This species live mainly by the sea, this species is found on almost the entire European continent.
 Some birds are sedentary, while others decide to migrate.
 In winter, it is found in an area between the Baltic Sea and the Mediterranean Sea, these seagulls are also found on the coasts of North Africa.
 As this species grows rapidly, it has already spread to Iceland and as far as Greenland, currently there are even specimens in North America.

 Food